 From the day a cigarette smoker quits the habit, healthy changes begin to occur within the body.

-People can lower their risk of a heart attack or stroke within a few weeks of quitting, says Bruce Johnson, MD, director of the Lowe Center for Thoracic Oncology at Dana-Farber/Brigham and Women’s Cancer Center.
+People can lower their risk of a heart attack or stroke within a few weeks of quitting, says Bruce Johnson, MD, a medical oncologist with the Lowe Center for Thoracic Oncology at Dana-Farber/Brigham and Women’s Cancer Center.
 Those who quit smoking and remain non-smokers for five to 10 years can cut their risk of cancer in half compared to people who keep smoking.

 In general, the earlier in life one quits smoking, the more time one has to achieve these benefits.
 But even those who quit after age 50 can reduce their risk of dying early from smoking-related causes.